5 Star Residential and Commercial Roofing

 - •Document all damage with photos and measurements

-- •Keep receipts for emergency repairs and hotel stays
+- •Keep receipts for storm repairs and hotel stays

 - •Work with experienced contractors who understand claims